5 Steps to Exceptional Customer Journey Management

 3. Select Journey Metrics

-Use key performance indicators (KPIs) and metrics to measure the success of your first journey.
-If you’re unable to demonstrate a positive impact on customer satisfaction, retention and/or sales, it will be nearly impossible to get the board’s approval.
+Use Key Performance Indicators (KPIs) and metrics to measure the success of your first journey.
+If you’re unable to demonstrate a positive impact on customer satisfaction/retention and/or sales, it will be nearly impossible to get the board’s approval.
 Unfortunately, traditional KPIs are often channel specific.
-KPIs like website visitors, call center volumes and ad views do not measure the full impact of an end-to-end customer journey.
+KPIs like website visitors, call center callers and ad views do not measure the full impact of an end-to-end customer journey.

 Instead, consider true customer journey KPIs that evaluate the specific journey being orchestrated.
 For example, look at shopping cart abandonment rates, medical appointment no-show rates, percentage of completed loan applications, and number of upgrade packages sold.